-• Explore:

-Allows the router to explore different critical path placements after an initial route.

-• AggressiveExplore:

-Directs the router to further expand its exploration of critical path routes while maintaining original timing budgets.
-The router runtime might be significantly higher compared to the Explore directive because the router uses more aggressive optimization thresholds to attempt to meet timing constraints.
+- Explore: - Allows the router to explore different critical path placements after an initial route. - AggressiveExplore: - Directs the router to further expand its exploration of critical path routes while maintaining original timing budgets.
+The router runtime might be significantly higher compared to the Explore directive because the router uses more aggressive optimization thresholds to attempt to meet timing constraints. - NoTimingRelaxation: - Prevents the router from relaxing timing to complete routing.
+If the router has difficulty meeting timing, it runs longer to try to meet the original timing constraints. - MoreGlobalIterations: - Uses detailed timing analysis throughout all stages instead of just the final stages, and runs more global iterations even when timing improves only slightly. - HigherDelayCost: - Adjusts the internal cost functions of the router to emphasize delay over iterations, allowing a tradeoff of run time for better performance. - RuntimeOptimized: - Run fewest iterations, trade higher design performance for faster run time. - AlternateCLBRouting: - Chooses alternate routing algorithms that require extra runtime but may help resolve routing congestion. - Quick: - Absolute, fastest compile time, non-timing-driven, performs the minimum required for a legal design.

-NoTimingRelaxation:

-Prevents the router from relaxing timing to complete routing.
-If the router has difficulty meeting timing, it runs longer to try to meet the original timing constraints.

-• MoreGlobalIterations:

-Uses detailed timing analysis throughout all stages instead of just the final stages, and runs more global iterations even when timing improves only slightly.

-• HigherDelayCost:

-Adjusts the internal cost functions of the router to emphasize delay over iterations, allowing a tradeoff of run time for better performance.

-• RuntimeOptimized:

-Run fewest iterations, trade higher design performance for faster run time.

-• AlternateCLBRouting:

-Chooses alternate routing algorithms that require extra runtime but may help resolve routing congestion.

-· Quick:

-Absolute, fastest run time, non-timing-driven, performs the minimum required for a legal design.

-• Default:

-Run route design with default settings.
+Default: Run route design with default settings.

-Trading Run Time for Better Routing
+Trading Compile Time for Better Routing

-The following directives are methods of trading run time for potentially better routing results:
+The following directives are methods of trading compile time for potentially better routing results:

 - NoTimingRelaxation

 - MoreGlobalIterations

 - HigherDelayCost

 - AdvancedSkewModeling

+- AggressiveExplore